 No matter what you do for a living, creativity can help you do it better.
 And once you recognize — as scientists now do — that creativity is not something magical that appears from thin air or a genetic gift, the formula for increasing your creativity becomes simple: Start using evidence-based techniques that are proven to work.

-To see the original article at CNN, click here.
+To see the original article on CNN, click here.